Dubbing is a Must: The modern sound of leftfield dub

 “When you listen to the ’90s steppers stuff it feels like a time when it really did mix up a bit in the UK,” says Daniel Davies.
 “You had someone like Disciples, this proper London geezer who talks about going to acid house raves, working with Jah Shaka, a strong Jamaican figure who’s seen as the god of UK soundsystem culture.”

-“Blakamix had sublabels releasing bleep records and hardcore,” explains Edwards.
+“Blakamix had sublabels releasing bleep records and hardcore,” explains Opland.
 “A lot of those producers were crossing over and making hip house and stuff that felt part of a wider soundsystem culture.”

 But the appetite for dubwise abstraction is still abundant amongst established artists and newcomers.
 Take the pairing of California leftfield mavericks Sun Araw and M. Geddes Gengras, who not only recorded the stunning Icon Give Thank LP with The Congos for RVNG Intl. but also launched the excellent Duppy Gunn label in a head-spinning twist of dancehall conventions.
 Meanwhile the Sex Tags Amfibia label bears witness to regular next-level dub trickery from Kambo Super Soundsystem, Tapes and plenty of DJ Sotofett-related projects.
 45Seven is a label based in Leipzig that deals in stunning fusions of roots sampling amidst jungle and drum & bass structures.